lifebit-ai/cloudos-cli/README.md

     --wait-completion
 ```

+When setting this parameter, you can also set `--request-interval` to a bigger number (default is 30s) if the job is quite large.
+This will ensure that the status requests are not sent too close from each other and recognized as spam by the API.

 If the job takes less than `--wait-time` (3600 seconds by default), the
 previous command should have an output similar to: